Varunraj3010/SKILLLAB_PROR-2026-Sentinels/README.md

 Describe the main electrical connections.

-**Response:**
 `The Spartan-7 Boolean board is connected to the laptop via a USB cable.
-The on-board USB-to-UART bridge exposes the FPGA's UART TX/RX pins to the laptop as a virtual COM port.
-The FPGA's UART TX pin (mapped in the XDC constraints file) is internally connected to this bridge.`
+The on-board USB-to-UART bridge exposes the FPGA’s UART as a virtual COM port.
+The MicroBlaze processor, running C code, reads the on-board switches through AXI GPIO, computes the selected logic function in software, and sends the input/output data along with gate information over UART.

-`Within the FPGA fabric, the synthesized RTL module takes input from the on-board DIP switches and drives output to on-board LEDs and to the UART formatter module.
-The UART formatter serializes the sampled input/output bus values at a configured baud rate and sends them out through the TX line.`

-`No external wiring or breadboarding is required — the entire signal path is internal to the board or handled through the USB cable.`
+No external wiring is required — all inputs come from the onboard switches, outputs are processed internally, and data is transmitted to the laptop through the USB-UART bridge for real-time waveform plotting.`

 ## 7.3 Circuit Diagram / Architecture Diagram

-Insert a hand-drawn or software-made circuit diagram.

 **Insert image below:**
 <img width="1562" height="729" alt="image" src="https://github.com/user-attachments/assets/062db688-241a-41d0-b6d4-cbf2e3eda879" />